|

 What is a Money Tree?

-Is Money Tree Poisonous to cats?
+Is Money Tree toxic to cats?

-While an occasional nibble or 1-2 leaves won’t likely cause serious harm, consuming large quantities of the plant can lead to gastrointestinal problems.
+Occasional nibble or 1-2 leaves won’t likely cause serious harm, consuming large quantities of the plant can lead to gastrointestinal problems.
 Additionally, be cautious of any chemicals on the plant, as these can pose additional risks to your cat’s health.

 What if a dog chews money plant?